garychian/Intro-to-Self-Driving-car/Python vs C++.md

 ```
 ## C++ Optimization Practice
 ### Software Development steps:
-    - Code design
+    1. Code design
-    - Implementing the design
+    2. Implementing the design
-    - Testing for bugs and fixing the bugs
+    3. Testing for bugs and fixing the bugs
-    - Optimization
+    4. Optimization
 ### Optimization Techniques
-    - Remove Dead(non-used) Code
+    1. Remove Dead(non-used) Code
+        extra code which is no longer serves a purpose
+        (1) Redundant code
+        (2) Unreachable code
-    - Avoid Extra if statements
+    2. Avoid Extra if statements
 ```c++
 int x = 5;
 if (x >= 5) {x = x +1;}